Retail Tax on Heavy Trucks, Trailers, and Tractors

 The tax applies to a trailer or semitrailer resold within 6 months after having been sold in a taxable sale.
 The seller

 liable for the tax on the resale can claim a credit equal to the tax paid on the prior taxable sale.
-The credit cannot exceed
+The credit can't exceed

 the tax on the resale.
 See Regulations section 145.4052-1(a)(4) for information on the conditions to allowance for the credit.